 We bought ourselves the “Clippable Plush Doll,” which can be attached to your bag or clothes.
 Naturally, we struggled to decide which we should settle on: Moomin, Little My, or Snufkin.

-On the other side is the Lettula Lounge, where you can pick up a selection of scrumptious breads like cinnamon rolls and more.
-This is a great place to recharge during your adventuring through the park.
+On the other side of the gift shop is the Lettula Lounge, where you can relax and enjoy pancakes and pasta dishes while admiring the beauty of Lake Miyazawa, rich in nature.
+This is a great place to recharge during your adventure through the park.

-Continuing further into Poukama Welcome Cove, we came across the “Uimahuone.”
+Continuing further into Poukama Welcome Cove, we came across the “The bathing hut”.
 This small lakehouse is based upon the one made by Moominpapa, where the Moomins would swim, fish, and unwind in summer.
 During winter, it would become the home of Too-Ticky.

-Peeking inside, you’ll spot swimwear and floating rings.
+Peeking inside the hut, you’ll spot swimwear and floating rings.
 In winter, the design changes to Too-Ticky.
 We loved all the little intriguing details like this!
+Johanna added, captivated, “The shape of the hut and the color of the roof remind me of typical old Swedish houses!”

 Moominhouse - The Symbol of the Park